jonnylee777/Optimal-ish-2048/experiment_results.md

 against differences of 2 to 7 percent — differences those runs could not possibly have resolved.
 Those are marked and corrected in the final section.

-**Timing figures are single-threaded.** Running games in parallel leaves scores identical but makes per-move timings contended and meaningless, so every runtime below comes from a single-threaded run.
+**Timing figures are single-threaded:** Running games in parallel leaves scores identical but makes per-move timings contended and meaningless, so every runtime below comes from a single-threaded run.
 Machine: Apple M1, eight cores, 8 GB memory.

 ---

-## Phase one — hand-written evaluation functions
+## Phase one — hand-written evaluation functions:

-**The approach.** A person writes a formula that scores how good a board looks.
+**The approach:** We wrote a formula that scores individual boards.
 The agent searches several moves ahead and picks the move leading to the best-looking board.
 Nothing is learned; all knowledge is in the formula.

-**How the search works.** The agent explores alternating layers: its own move, then every possible random tile the game could drop, weighted by probability, then its own move again.
+**How the search works:** The agent uses expectimax search: it explores alternating layers: its own move, then every possible random tile the game could drop, weighted by probability, then its own move again.
 Depth counts only the agent's own decision layers.